-Thermal imaging has for years served as a practical and cost-effective means of assessing the condition of surge arresters.
-But comparatively little effort has been made to determine what constitutes a ‘healthy’ versus a ‘suspect’ surface temperature profile.
-This edited contribution to INMR by Jonathan Woodworth explored the variables that can affect surface temperature as well as its relationship to watts loss.
+Thermal imaging has long served as a practical and cost-effective means to assess the condition of a surge arrester.
+But less effort has been devoted to determining what constitutes a ‘healthy’ versus a ‘suspect’ surface temperature profile.
+This edited past contribution to INMR by Jonathan Woodworth of ArresterWorks explored the variables that can affect surface temperature as well as their relationship to watts loss.

 Monitoring the health of MOV arresters over the past decades has been dominated by measurement of third harmonic currents (better known as leakage current) at the base of the arrester.
 This method, however, is complicated by the fact that the arrester needs to be isolated from earth to obtain accurate data.
 It becomes further complicated by the effects of internal and external currents.
 While this way of condition monitoring works well for arrester installations that have previously employed surge counters and where the arrester is already isolated from earth, it cannot easily be utilized for arresters that are solidly earthed.
 Fig. 1 shows such a set-up.